 What types of programs does MIH offer?

-High Frequency Utilizer Program: This innovative program is designed to ensure patients are receiving the care and resources they need to reduce their reliance on EMS.
-Patients who enroll in this program will receive in home visits and telehealth support for 30 days while they partner with the MIH Team to determine what their needs are and how to best meet those needs based on their unique strengths and challenges.
-The goal is to connect these patients with community based services and partners within the healthcare continuum so they receive the right level of care to most effectively support their medical and psychosocial needs.
+Diabetic Intervention Program: This specially designed chronic disease management program is intended to empower patients living with diabetes to reduce their reliance on EMS and ensure patients are receiving the care and resources they need to successfully manage their health and wellness needs.
+Patients who participate in this program will receive in home visits and telehealth support for 30 days while they partner with the MIH Team to determine what their needs are and how to best meet those needs based on their unique strengths and challenges.
+Patients receive health education, disease management strategies, assistance with adjustment to their chronic disease, advocacy, and assistance creating a community based care team to ensure they receive the right level of care to meet their health and life quality goals.

 Addiction Program: This telehealth program is aimed at reaching out to individuals who have recently experienced an addiction related 911 call and may benefit from emotional support and connection to addiction intervention resources.
 Patients receive a telephone call after their 911 encounter from a specially trained paramedic who offers compassion, understanding, addiction education, and an entry point to medically supervised addiction care.